thbrunzendorf/monitoring-demo/README.md

 using request metrics from our example app provided via Prometheus.

 Loki logs can be found and explored using LogQL label `{job="monitoring-demo"}`.

-TODO planned: example dashboards for log data
+TODO planned: example dashboard for log data